saraew/Prosjektoppgave/README.md

 This synthetic data will the be used to run both the sensitivity analysis and the experiments presented in my specialisation project at NTNU.

+The PDF with the final report can also be found here, named Prosjektoppgave.pdf